 Your CV, next to your motivation letter, is an extremely important marketing tool as it is the first impression that a prospective employer has of you as a prospective employee.
 It is imperative that your CV does you justice, marks you out favourably amongst the competition and opens the door for you with an interview where you can expand further on your career history, skills and background.

 How to make an ATS friendly resume?

-The first thing you need to know is that most of the international companies and recruitment agencies use some sort of software to store all job applications.
+The first thing you need to know is that most international companies and recruitment agencies use some sort of software to store all job applications.
 This software is called an ATS (Application Tracking System).
 An ATS is not just a simple database with lots of resumes but a sophisticated program that allows hiring managers to perform fast and efficient searches for candidates.
 Why is this important for you?
 Because recruitment managers will use certain keywords to search their database and if you do not use the right keywords in your CV, it may never be seen by a human eye.

 In order to increase the likelihood of your CV coming up in a search, you should save your CV in pdf or doc(x) format as the software may not be able to recognize other formats.
 Also, use common fonts when writing your resume, such as Arial or Times New Roman as if you opt for less common fonts, the software may not be able to read the information you have carefully presented as the system will see only a blank page or a page filled with strange symbols.

 A common CV structure would look something like this: